Student Activities Office Grants

 • Groups must complete all pre-event requirements outlined in their award notification by their respective deadline.

 • Operational events and operational expenses are not eligible for funding.
-Student Activities Office Grant funding is intended to support student group programs and special events.
+Student Activities Office Grant funding is intended to support special student group programs and special events.

-• All determinations of operational events and operational expenses are made at the discretion of the Grants Team and Grants Committee and cannot be appealed.
+• All determinations of operational events and operational expenses are made at the discretion of the Grants Team and Grants Committee, and cannot be appealed.

 • Student groups may be tentatively awarded no more than $10,000 per academic year through SAO grants.

-• Misuse of grant funds may impact the status of the student groups involved.
+• Misuse of grant funds may impact the standing of the student groups involved per the Student Group Conduct process

 • All decisions made by the SAO Grants Team and committee are final.
 No appeals are permitted.